jrunning/StupidLittleTemplate/README.md

-StupidLittleTemplate is a really dumb templating "system" currently clocking in around 20 lines.
-It has no dependencies.
+StupidLittleTemplate is a really dumb templating "system" currently clocking in under 20 lines.
+It has no dependencies and is probably horribly dangerous to use under any circumstances.

 Usage
 -----